(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 How do we live in a reality where the knowledge of good and evil doesn’t exist, while surrounded by a reality in which social order requires that everyone comply with that knowledge?
 From the big picture’s point of view, that is mankind’s dilemma.
 And it may be one for which there is no solution.

-First, our ‘enemies’ are misinformed, not evil.
+First, our ‘enemies,’ in their belief that prescribed law is the foundation of our species’ survival, are misinformed—not evil.
 This makes them legal enemies, not spiritual ones.
-We love them not for what they believe or do, but because they have souls—just like we do—souls that need to feel loved, just as ours.
+We love them not for what they believe or do, but because they have souls—just like we do—souls that need to feel loved, just as ours do.
 If we hate others because of what they believe, then we are as disconnected from the reality that sustains life as they are.

-If we hope to survive situations where a belief is our enemy, not the believers, we must recognize that.
-Then, we will value their lives, despite their beliefs and the plans they have in store for us, based on those beliefs.
+If we hope to survive situations where a belief is our enemy—not the believers—we must recognize that distinction.
+Then we will value their lives, despite their beliefs and the plans they have in store for us based on those beliefs.
 Valuing others’ lives is to love them.
-And just maybe, an ancient spark of recognition will occur that saves us and redeems our would-be enemy.
-Remember that John Newton, who wrote the hymn “Amazing Grace,” was a former slave trader.
+And just maybe, an ancient spark of recognition will occur—one that saves us and redeems our would-be enemy.
+Remember that John Newton, who wrote the hymn “Amazing Grace,” was once a slave trader.
 Redemption is always possible.
 I don’t know what awakened him to the wisdom of his soul, but I like to think it was an act of kindness from one of the oppressed.

 However, keep this in mind: When we serve our species in any way—even through sacrifice—our emotional intelligence will support us.
-When we trust our lives to the wisdom of the human spirit, rather than to prescribed law, we will strike fear in the hearts of the masses, not because they are evil, but because prescribed law has become essential to their sense of security.
-So, when serving life by trusting our family relationships to the human spirit, we will be living outside the law.
-This will place our lives and the lives of those we love at risk.
-But, in trusting the human spirit, we will be serving life, rather than remaining agents of the state.
+When we trust our lives to the wisdom of the human spirit, rather than to prescribed law, we will strike fear in the hearts of the masses—not because they are evil, but because prescribed law has become essential to their sense of security.
+So, when we serve life by trusting our family relationships to the human spirit, we will be living outside the law.
+This will place our lives—and the lives of those we love—at risk.
+But by trusting the human spirit, we will be serving life, rather than remaining agents of the state.
 In that act, we will feel that our lives are making a difference.
 Our emotional intelligence, grounded in the wisdom that sustains the life of our species, will see to that.
 So, whatever happens, in our mind it will be okay—just as we can trust that what happened to Jesus was, in his mind, also okay.

 Whether or not there’s an eventual solution to the dilemma of how a spiritually free culture can survive the fear of the human spirit imposed by institutional subjugation, let’s begin by familiarizing ourselves with the problem.
 That will help it soak in.
 If we’re to experience contentment in our lifetimes, then understanding the depth of the issues we face is the first and most essential step.
 Before we speculate on solutions, it may be more helpful to consider what being alive felt like before Nature’s new experiment began.
 Big problems require deep motivation.
 For now, let’s focus on the motivational side of the equation.